Membership and Qualifications

 The specific additional requirements for this category of membership are as follows:

 1. Possess King County Emergency Worker cards.

-2. Actively pursue completion of the requirements for category of Active Member.
+4. Actively pursue completion of the requirements to become an Active Member

 Active Members are fully qualified to participate in search and rescue activities, to vote on Unit business and to receive funding for advanced training according to the Unit's policy for training funds disbursements.